dzagame/BQ_1989_Replication.jl/README.md

 ## Expected run time

-Given our specifications, the runtime of BQ_1989_Replication.run() is of about 3 minutes.
+Given the above-mentioned specifications, the runtime of BQ_1989_Replication.run() is of about 3 minutes.